 So you don’t have six million customers.
 So they don’t trust you with their credit cards.
 Don’t despair.
 Cheskin Research and Studio Archetype/Sapient recently completed a user study of Web trust.
 Their key finding: Trust is a long-term proposition that builds slowly as people use a site, get good results, and repeatedly do not feel let down or cheated.
 True trust comes from a company being on good behavior, also when the finance college education, with an experienced customer, transaction after transaction.
-Trust is both hard to build and easy to lose:

 According to another recent study, by Jupiter Communications, when customers encounter technical difficulties at a previously preferred site, about half of the users will abandon the site for that session.
 Many of these users do return later, but often with split loyalty after having tasted an alternative site with the same or similar services.

 1. Maintain design quality – Professional design communicates trust; clear navigation conveys respect for customers and an implied promise of good service.
 You’ll see that this will also benefit the overall value of your business.
-In contrast, typos or difficult navigation signals disregard for the users.
+In contrast, typos or difficult navigation signals disregard the users.

 Anytime you have a need for capturing a user’s email address, it is necessary to provide full disclosure of what the address will be used for.
 It is also necessary to give users the ability to control how many emails they will be getting.
 For example, it should be possible for a user to place an order and be assured that the only email he or she will receive would be clarifications or confirmations of the order.

 3. Consistently good content – If a site has product photos, it should have good shots of all the products.
 Haphazard, random content signals a brittle service.

 4. Reach out – Connect your site to the rest of the Web with links in and out and become a recognized expert in your field.
-Not being afraid to link to other sites is a sign of confidence, and promotional information via third-party sites are much more credible than anything you can say yourself.
+Not being afraid to link to other sites is a sign of confidence, and promotional information via third-party sites is much more credible than anything you can say yourself.
 Isolated sites feel like they have something to hide.